UCSC-Treehouse/mend_qc/README.md

 # MEND QC
 Calculates the number of Mapped Exonic Non-Duplicate (MEND) reads in a bam file.

 Treehouse applies a threshold of 10 million MEND reads to triage incoming sample files.
+Use cases and rationale are discussed in [this pre-print](https://www.biorxiv.org/content/10.1101/716829v1)

 ## Overview
 [samblaster](https://github.com/GregoryFaust/samblaster) is used to mark duplicates and [sambamba](http://lomereiter.github.io/sambamba/) is used to sort.
 Then [RSeqQC](http://rseqc.sourceforge.net/) calculates the reads distribution over exons skipping reads marked qc_failed, PCR duplicate, Unmapped, Non-primary (or secondary).